Product Description

 Robert Credaro is Cesare’s grandson.
 From a youth playing cricket on Bussell Highway, and helping his father Albert tend the livestock and produce from an early age, Robert is now taking a small step back while still having a firm hand on the operations at large.
 Robert and wife Phyllis’ eldest son Matt is the face of the brand and works closely with brother Chris to oversee the vineyards and winemaking, driving the Credaro wine brand into the next century.

-The fruit was carefully hand-picked and whole bunch pressed in the cool of the early morning, in small two to three tonne batches.
-The fermentation for this wine occurred naturally with indigenous yeasts (“wild” fermented).
-No acid or fining agents were added to the wine during production whatsoever.
-All barrels had SO2 added immediately post fermentation with no MLF allowed to occur.
-The lees were stirred fortnightly/monthly and the wine was matured for eight months in oak.
+Our Chardonnay fruit comes from a few different vineyards: Credaro Wilyabrup and Carbunup vineyards, and a long-term premium grower vineyard in Treeton.
+The fruit is whole bunches or berries pressed in the cool of the early morning to preserve vibrancy and fruit flavour.
+Fermentation for this wine occurred naturally with wild indigenous yeasts.
+No fining agents were added to the wine during production whatsoever.
+All barrels had SO2 added immediately post fermentation, with no MLF allowed to occur.
+The lees were stirred monthly, and the wine was matured for nine months in oak.
+All barrels used were French, with a mixture of barriques (225L) and larger puncheons (500L), approximately 25% new.

 Roasted chicken and sweetcorn salsa